ligelowbee/Wallpaper-Scripts/README.md

 `wallpaper-set.sh` sets an image as wallpaper.
 Trys to use the right tool for the current desktop.

-`wallpaper-cover.sh` selects a random cover image from my calibre library and uses above scripts to label and set as wallpaper.
+`wallpaper-calibre.sh` selects a random cover image from my calibre library and uses above scripts to label and set as wallpaper.

 `wallpaper-google-art.sh` uses `curl` to fetch a random art image from wikimedia's google arts collection.
 Then uses above scripts to label and set as wallpaper.